In Vermont, A Town Is Divided Over Syrian Refugees

 "I know the mayor and I know his family," says Spafford.
 "I know they were from Greece.
 And my family was from Italy.
 I get that America is open-arms to all the people from different countries and that we're a melting pot.
 But what I'm concerned about is, I know people who are living in the woods because they're poor and homeless, and I know veterans who aren't getting proper care."

-Spafford says he can't forget something President Trump said recently — "that America is giving money out to so many other countries and so many areas.
+Spafford says he can't forget something President Trump said recently, "that America is giving money out to so many other countries and so many areas.
 I can't help but think we should be taking care of our own first."

 Spafford pauses.
 "I know that comes across as selfish," he says, "and my heart aches for the refugees.
 But my heart also aches for the locals, our own, first."